Foam Rolling Exercises for Anterior Pelvic Tilt

 ---

 Anterior pelvic tilt (APT) results from tight hip flexors, quadriceps, and TFL pulling the front of the pelvis downward, while weakened glutes and hamstrings fail to counter that pull.
 Foam rolling these overactive muscles reduces their resting tension and helps restore proper pelvic positioning.
-These foam rolling exercises for anterior pelvic tilt target the rectus femoris, TFL, hip flexors, and thoracic spine.
+The most effective targets are the rectus femoris, TFL, hip flexors, and thoracic spine.
+In this guide, I will walk you through the exact foam rolling exercises for anterior pelvic tilt that I use with the athletes I coach and explain why each target matters.

 ## Which Muscles Drive Anterior Pelvic Tilt

-## Foam Rolling Exercises for Anterior Pelvic Tilt
+## Foam Rolling Exercises for Anterior Pelvic Tilt: A Step-by-Step Guide

 ### Rectus Femoris